Made.com shares fall 7% after completing London IPO

 By Abhinav Ramnarayan

-LONDON, June 16 (Reuters) - Shares in online furniture retailer Made.com MADE.Lopened 7% lower on its stock market debut on Wednesday, the latest company to suffer losses on its first day of trading in what has been a relentlessly busy year for stock market listings.
+LONDON, June 16 (Reuters) - Made.com MADE.L opened 7% lower on its London stock market debut on Wednesday, as the online furniture retailer became the latest company to fall on its first day of trading in a volatile year for stock market listings.

-Made.com company priced its London initial public offering (IPO) at 200 pence per share, the bottom of a previously announced price range, valuing it at up to 826 million pounds ($1.17 billion).
+Made.com priced its London initial public offering (IPO) at 200 pence per share, the bottom of a previously announced price range, valuing it at up to 775.3 million pounds ($1.09 billion).

-Some European companies have struggled to get their IPOs over the line in recent weeks, with investors becoming increasingly picky about which deals they invest in.
-Some that have priced, such as France's Believe BLV.PA, have struggled in the aftermarket.
+Some European companies have struggled to get their IPOs over the line in recent weeks, with investors becoming increasingly selective.
+France's Believe BLV.PA is among those to have struggled in the aftermarket after a pricing at the bottom of a scaled-back range.

+A source close to the transaction, who asked not to be named, said the market was extremely competitive, making size and liqudity very important.

+Given Made's relatively small size, large U.S. and European hedge funds have stayed away, leaving the order book to be dominated by British mid-cap investors, although the source said the order book was still strong and included cornerstone investors.

+"A listing in London, where the business was founded, will enable us to accelerate our growth as we lead the development of the online furniture and homewares market as it moves online, both in the UK and internationally," Philippe Chainieux, chief executive of Made, said in a statement.

-In London, substantial IPOs from Deliveroo ROO.L and Alphawave AWE.L both tanked on their stock market debuts, and are trading well below their IPO price.
+In London, substantial IPOs from Deliveroo ROO.L and Alphawave AWE.L both tanked on their stock market debuts, and are trading well below their IPO price, though others such as Dr Martens DOCS.L have performed strongly.

-Made.com raised 194 million pounds through its London listing while its shareholders sold a further 223 million pounds of shares in the deal.
+Made.com raised around 100 million pounds through its London listing while its shareholders sold a further 94 million pounds of shares in the deal.

 JP Morgan and Morgan Stanley were the global coordinators on the deal.